 A great medium for an online course is an instructional video.
 While YouTube is rife with homemade, single shot instructional videos that get the point across, the best eLearning videos include a mix of graphics, text, examples, and voice overs.
 Videos can work for virtually any subject, and can help learners grasp difficult or obscure topics.

 Another medium is PowerPoint slides.
 PowerPoint is a great base for any course.
 When a slide has dynamic animations and vivid graphics, it can be recorded and used in a video setting.
 When designing a slide, it is important not to crowd content or complicate the presentation.

 Some subjects, like spreadsheets or photo editing programs, are best understood when learners can see the program in use.
 In instances like these, screen recordings are a powerful tool.
 When you are able to show your learners exactly what to look at, procedures can be absorbed faster.
 Be aware, though, that every time a program is updated or redesigned, the screen recording is out of date.
 Research the program before you begin to see if any major updates are coming.
 It might be better to hold off on creating the screen recording until you have the most updated version, or to use a different method.

 Some things to include in your online courses include:

 By turning your existing courses in to an eLearning format, you can not only increase your student count, but also reach a wider audience, and eventually your profits.
-We can help you create a cohesive, vibrant, and engaging course.
+The Courseware Group can help you create a cohesive, vibrant, and engaging course.
 Whether you need help with a small part of your course, like slide design or video editing, or the whole course from start to finish, we are here to help.